Kasutiryo/CS_3337/README.md

 ## Runtime dependencies

-You will need Java, Node.js, Gradle to run this project (or simply Docker).
+You will need Java & Gradle to run this project.
+It might be possible to test the site without installing Gradle.
+However if you do, follow these steps: https://gradle.org/install/

 ## Get Started

+Download and unzip the entire repository.
+Open your terminal whether it be Git, CMD, Powershell, etc, and navigate to the same directory where you unziped the repository.
+Type in `./gradlew build` to get unpack any dependencies.

-You can run `./script/start.sh` to start application and go to http://localhost:8080/hello to see HelloServlet working.
+You can run `./script/start.sh` or `/gradlew appRun` to start application and go to `http://localhost:8080/{HTML_PATH}`

 You can start adding more Java Servlets under `src/main/java` folder to continue hacking!